 5) Character reveals plot.
 By staying connected to our characters’ primal drives, conflict arises, and the plot thickens.

-6) By allowing ourselves to be surprised in our daily writing, a coherent narrative gradually reveals itself.
+6) By allowing our writing to surprise us, a coherent narrative gradually reveals itself.

 7) When we try to figure it out, we tend to kill the aliveness of our characters and our story flat-lines.